Our Services

 Helpful Resources

-Current research shows that standard creatine supplementation does not significantly alter resting or exercise-induced white blood cell counts in healthy adults, with no meaningful shifts in lymphocytes, neutrophils, or monocytes.
-Individual factors such as hydration, nutrition, sleep, medications, and chronic conditions can still impact WBC readings.
+Does creatine affect white blood cell count?
+Current research indicates that standard creatine supplementation does not significantly change resting or exercise-induced white blood cell (WBC) counts in healthy adults.
+Studies show no meaningful shifts in lymphocytes, neutrophils, or monocytes tied to typical creatine use.

-See below for comprehensive details, dosing tips, and guidance on when to check your WBC count or consult a healthcare provider.
+Below, you'll find detailed dosing guidance, key considerations, and when to check your WBC or consult a healthcare provider.

 Creatine is one of the most popular supplements among athletes and fitness enthusiasts.
 While its benefits for muscle strength and performance are well documented, questions sometimes arise about its impact on the immune system—specifically, whether creatine affects your white blood cell (WBC) count.
 In this article, we'll explore current research, explain key concepts in plain language, and offer practical guidance.